 \section{Introduction}

-A botnet is a computer network that consists of compromised victim computers that are controlled by a "botmaster" to perform malicious activities.
+A botnet is a computer network that consists of compromised victim computers or IoT devices (bots) controlled by a "botmaster" to perform malicious activities.
 The victims are usually used for distributed denial of service (DDoS) attacks, phishing, and malware propagation.
-Due to their nature of dynamic change (i.e. rapid changes in botnet sizes), it is very difficult to detect the botnet nodes effectively.
-Current works of machine learning (ML) based botnet detection approaches \cite{gu2008botminer,bilge2012disclosure} require a huge amount of domain knowledge from the experts, such as packet sizes, packet byes, and corresponding protocol for feature extraction.
-However, network traffic can be encrypted and intentionally manipulated (i.e. Payload mutation) \cite{cheng2011evasion} for evading ML-based NIDS.
+Due to dynamic changes in network flows (i.e., rapid changes in botnet sizes), it is very difficult to detect botnet nodes effectively.
+Current machine learning (ML)-based botnet detection approaches \cite{gu2008botminer,bilge2012disclosure} require a huge amount of domain knowledge and manual effort from experts for the extraction of features such as packet sizes, packet byes, and corresponding protocols for feature extraction.
+Furthermore, network traffic can be encrypted and intentionally manipulated (i.e., Payload mutation) \cite{cheng2011evasion} to evade ML-based NIDS.

-The botnet detection problem can be solved by the graph-based approach, where network flows are represented as communication traffic of botnets, and nodes can be mapped as the victims.
-Therefore, the overall graph patterns, as well as network flow features, can be considered for botnet detection rather than simply using network flow features.
-Previous works \cite{chowdhury2017botnet,abou2019graph} attempt to utilize the graph patterns of the botnet network graphs for detecting the botnet nodes rather than using network flow features.
-However, those works simply consider graph centrality as feature for botnet detection, which might not describe the corresponding botnet patterns in detail.
+The botnet detection problem can be solved by a graph-based approach, where network flows are represented as communication flows, and nodes are mapped as the victims and attackers.
+This makes it possible to consider the overall graph patterns, in addition to the network flows and features, for botnet detection.
+Previous works \cite{chowdhury2017botnet,abou2019graph} only used the graph topological pattern of the botnet network graphs for detection, ignoring network flow features.
+These works considered graph centrality as a feature for botnet detection, which might not describe the corresponding botnet patterns sufficiently.